12 Tips for Your Best-Ever Product Launch

 For many B2B companies, the sales visit remains the most potent way to deliver product launch results.
 But some serious attention to three areas is usually warranted: 1) creation of more dynamic and modern sales tools, 2) improved sales training, and 3) better lead qualification… so your most valuable resource—the sales force—isn’t squandered.

-A solid launch plan helps your team 1) Collect and retain all the key information in one spot, 2) Plan the launch using a proven roadmap so key steps aren’t overlooked, 3) Communicate with key stakeholders, e.g. management and the sales force, and 4)Measure progress after the launch against key metrics.
+A solid launch plan helps your team 1) Collect and retain all the key information in one spot, 2) Plan the product launch using a proven roadmap so key steps aren’t overlooked, 3) Communicate with key stakeholders, e.g. management and the sales force, and 4)Measure progress after the launch against key metrics.